veekaybee/veekaybee.github.io/_posts/2016-07-07-mysql-window-functions.md

 Where does this leave us?
 Somewhere between the old (Web 2.0?) and the new (MEANTensorFlowMicroservices.io (R) And where does this leave me?
 Still, very unfortunately, without window functions.

+EDITED TO ADD : [Morgan Tocker from MySQL](https://twitter.com/morgo) sent me an email with some clarifications to the data analysis I did on my post:

+>1)      The data science here only includes bugs from bugs.mysql.com

+>We also have bugs reported from customers in the Oracle bugs system (that applies to all Oracle products).
+See for example >in the [release notes:](http://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-13.html)There is a short bug number format >and a long one.

+>2)  The front ~ 12 months of the data science is not quite accurate – because there are some bugs fixed waiting in feature >branches which will not yet be merged.
+[For example](http://labs.mysql.com/), what we have in labs and in development in >8.0: (The clone for 5.7 RC was over 12 months ago.
+The new data dictionary, which is considerable work does not appear in >these stats.
+Bugs are only closed when they go out in a release.)

+>3)Sun acquired MySQL in 2008 (not Oracle).
+Oracle acquired Sun in 2010.

+>If I can encourage you to look at commits (and contributors), you will see that the team size has indeed doubled.. and the >quality of even patches has gone up.
+An individual evaluation of code showed that there was more new changes in 5.6 [than >any release prior](https://www.flamingspork.com/blog/2013/03/05/mysql-code-size/):

+>And in 5.7, I built a list of new features: http://www.thecompletelistoffeatures.com/

+He added in a message, "Thank you, feedback on Windowing functions heard loud and clear."